 Stable flies are mechanical vectors of anthrax, surra, and equine infectious anemia.
 They are the intermediate host for Habronema muscae, a nematode found in the stomach of horses.

 Stable flies are easily identified by their size (about the same as that of the house fly), coloration, and bayonet-like proboscis that protrudes forward from the head.

 Treatment and Control

-A combination of two compounds, imidacloprid and permethrin, works together to repel Stomoxys calcitrans.
+A combination of two compounds, imidacloprid and permethrin, works to repel S calcitrans.
 Monthly application of this product repels these flies and prevents their blood feeding on dogs, but the product does not kill this type of biting fly.

 Last full review/revision August 2013 by Charles M. Hendrix, DVM, PhD